pranavbawgikar/dart-notes/asynchronous-programming-dart.md

 `Future.delayed` is a constructor in Dart's `Future` class that creates a future which completes after a specified duration. `Duration` is a class in Dart that represents a span of time.
 It is used to specify time intervals in various time-related functions.
 In the context of `Future.delayed`, `Duration` defines how long the future should wait before completing.
 You can specify duration in different units such as days, hours, minutes, seconds and milliseconds.

 ### `async` and `await` Keyword
+The `async` keyword is used to declare a function as an asynchronous function, and it's return type is automatically converted to a `Future` of the return data type.
 Example 1:
 ```dart
 import 'dart:async';